-Fifth case of Monkeypox detected in NZ
+Fifth case of monkeypox detected in NZ

 This comes after the ministry confirmed last month that a person who had recently returned from overseas was isolating in the South Island following a positive test result.

-A third case of monkeypox was confirmed earlier in August after a person returned from international travel.
+A third case of monkeypox was confirmed earlier in August after a person returned from overseas.

 That person was also isolating in the South Island.